Cerubidine®, DaunoXome® (There may be other names for this medication.)

 How Does it Work?

-Daunorubicin is a type of antibiotic (anthracycline antitumor antibiotic) that is only used in cancer chemotherapy.
-It slows or stops the growth of cancer cells in your body.
+Daunorubicin is an anthracycline antitumor antibiotic.
+It acts in multiple phases of the cell cycle and slows or stops the growth of cancer cells in your body.